tahaHichri/HMS-Integration-Playground/README.md

 ## Improvements & Limitations

-Accessing Huawei Suite programmatically requires an activated developer account[https://developer.huawei.com/consumer/en/doc/drivekit-devpreparations](Check out the Preparation guide for more infos).
+Accessing Huawei Suite programmatically requires an activated developer account [https://developer.huawei.com/consumer/en/doc/drivekit-devpreparations](Check out the Preparation guide for more infos) .
 This can take 1-2 business days.
 Since this is my own developer account, it took some time for the identity validation process to be done.

 This will prevent the Account Kit from working.
 I will try to improve it once my account it validated.